The Hills Have Eyes (1977 film): Casting

-Michael Berryman, who has twenty-six different birth defects, won the role of Pluto.
+Michael Berryman, who has 26 different birth defects, won the role of Pluto.
 He was elated to be cast in a horror film due to his love of The Mummy's Curse (1944) and other black-and-white Universal Classic Monsters films.
 The character of Ruby needed to be played by an actress who was a fast runner, so all of the actresses who auditioned for the part were required to race each other.
 Janus Blythe won the part partially because she outran all of the other auditioning actresses.
 Locke wanted to make a cameo appearance in the film, and was given the role of Mercury, who appears briefly in the film.
-Locke was credited for the role under the name "Arthur King."
-Gunnar Hansen, who played Leatherface in The Texas Chain Saw Massacre, was offered a part in the film and rejected it so that he could move to Maine and focus on his literary career.
+Locke was credited for the role under the name Arthur King.
+Gunnar Hansen, who played Leatherface in The Texas Chain Saw Massacre, was offered a part in the film and rejected it, so he could move to Maine and focus on his literary career.
 He later came to regret not appearing in the film.

 Filming

 Principal photography for The Hills Have Eyes began in October 1976.
-The film was shot in Victorville, California in the Mojave Desert using 16 mm film on cameras that were borrowed from a Californian pornographic filmmaker.
+The film was shot in Victorville, California, in the Mojave Desert using 16 mm film on cameras that were borrowed from a Californian pornographic filmmaker.
 The film cost between $350,000 and $700,000, around thrice the budget of The Last House on the Left.
-The film's actors were paid minimum wage, and the film's crew were non-union.
+The film's actors were paid minimum wage, and the film's crew was not unionized.
 Locke was on the film's set every day of its shoot, making sure that Craven was being productive.